maximilianh/crisporWebsite/manual/manual.md

 articles](https://www.nytimes.com/2015/11/15/magazine/the-crispr-quandary.html) and
 has lead to [stockmarket changes and calls for study retractions](http://retractionwatch.com/2017/07/26/controversial-crispr-paper-earns-second-editorial-note/).
-On the other hand, if you are working with mice, worms or flies, and you breeding out for a few generations after your genome edits, then you are probably not worried at all, as unrelated mutations are most likely get removed over time.
+On the other hand, if you are working with mice, worms or flies, and you are breeding out for a few generations after your genome edits, then you are probably not worried at all, as unrelated mutations are most likely get removed over time.
 In this case, you can probably skip this section, just avoid guides with